Top 10 Skills for a Security Manager in 2024

 1. Incorporating Digital Visitor Management Systems

-If you frequently visit other companies, you may have noticed that checking in as a visitor is now more commonly done on a tablet, rather than with pen and paper.
-Digital visitor management systems are becoming increasingly essential in modern companies — not only for convenience and time-saving but also for enhanced security.
+If you frequently visit other companies, you may have noticed that checking in now happens on a tablet rather than with pen and paper.
+Digital visitor management systems are becoming essential in modern companies - not only for convenience and time savings, but also for stronger security.

 If you are interested in finding out how a digital visitor management system can help your company, you can try out Vizito for free, or book a demo to learn more.